 Meal Accountability is defined as those methods and procedures used to provide an accurate, documented daily point-of-service count of the number of meals served to children according to each child’s eligibility category regardless of where meals are being consumed (cafeteria, classrooms, etc.) while also ensuring that meals served contain the required food components to comprise a reimbursable meal.
 You may also review the ATS Wiki (requires login) to learn more.

 Helps schools achieve their goals in improving the quality of life for students and staff.

 Email email@example.com for assistance.

 We provide School Principals & Non-Profit Organizations the opportunity to rent out our kitchen(s) for conducting Cooking Classes, Fundraisers or Community events.

-"Use of Kitchen" includes 1 staff member.
-Our current price is $28.05 per hour with a 4-hours minimum rental time.
-Please check with your Food Service Manager for kitchen availability.
+The "Use of Kitchen" includes 1 kitchen staff member.
+Our current price is $34.40 per hour with a minimum of 4 hours rental.
+Please check with your School Food Service Manager for kitchen availability.
 Service times requested cannot interfere with Student services Breakfast, Lunch, Snack or Supper programs.
 To place a request the Principal or organization must have an account with OFNS.
-For ongoing program that require less than 4 hours a day kitchen rental we will work with your organization and try to accommodate.
-All requests must be placed at least 8 days prior to event date.
+We will try to accommodate ongoing programs that require less than the 4 hrs. a day rental period.
+All requests must be placed at least 8 days before the event date.

 There are two methods of Payment “My School Budget” or “Organizational Check “.
-All schools will use their budget codes to process request or (SIIPS).
+All schools will use their budget codes to process a request or Small items Payment Process (SIPP).
 Outside Non-Profit organizations will submit a check with a copy of the invoice.
-Invoices are automatically generated 3-5 days after event date.
+Invoices are generated 3-5 days after event date.

-Principal/Teacher in Charge /Director or Chef operating the afterschool program are responsible for students while working in the kitchen.
+The Principal, Teacher in Charge, Director, or Chef operating the afterschool program is responsible for students while working in the kitchen.

-If you already have an account login to place your request.
+If you already have an account sign-in on the Special Events Catering page to place your request.